 As long as you have the minimum of a Recreational Pilots Licence, all you need to do is complete operational (practical) RPA/UAV flying training, and log five hours flying experience.
 You then send Form 101-01 off to CASA to process, and they will issue you a remote pilot licence.

 Remote Aviation Australia can complete your operational training using multirotor RPA.
 We also give you access to our online theory course.

 You can read more about licence conversions here.

 Yes.
 We understand some people need flexible training options.
 Therefore, we offer online theory training that you can complete at a time that suits you.
 The next step is to complete the five hours of operational (practical flying) and the exams.
 Dates for the operational training and exams are available on our Courses page.

 If you still prefer lecture-based learning, you are welcome to ‘split’ your training and complete the operational training on another of our flying days that suits you better.

 What are your flexible payment options?

-Instead of paying the full cost of the course upfront, you have the option to pay a deposit (minimum of $500) to secure your enrolment.
+Instead of paying the full cost of the course upfront, you have the option to pay a deposit (usually 50%) to secure your enrolment.
 Another payment installment is required just prior to training.
 You do not need to pay the remainder of the course fee until after you have completed your training.

 However, we cannot process your RePL application to CASA until we have received the remainder of your course payment.